|

 our attention to two larger classes of algebraic and Fuchsian analytic

-functions on the compact disk of radius
+functions on the compact disk

 .
 Given a function